lugovskovp/TrafficLight13/README.md

  Source code of programm fully works on ATtiny13, but on ATMega328 not realised only button functions.

  ## Youtube video of Traffic Light working
- Oups, You should understand Russian vooice, sorry. )))) Or You can press Mute and just get pleasure from light show, its awesome.
+ Oups, You should understand Russian voice, sorry. )))) Or You can press Mute and just get pleasure from light show, its awesome.

 [![I think this is awesome](https://img.youtube.com/vi/23ju4JVKMeA/0.jpg)](https://www.youtube.com/watch?v=23ju4JVKMeA)